 You can choose a scenario to get started or choose to review a scenario already begun.

+Scenarios 1-37 are our tutorial scenarios.
+While these scenarios are using the basic format as the exam, our responses are more extensive for tutorial purposes.
 Note that the scenarios become more complex as you advance deeper into the list.

-As the counselor, you must then work through appropriate questions and gather the information necessary to formulate a diagnosis and treatment plan.
+As the counselor, you must work through appropriate questions and gather the information necessary to formulate a diagnosis and treatment plan.

 Part of the critical thinking evaluation is for you to determine which answers are important.
 A response is displayed immediately upon choosing an answer.

 Important: each scenario contains a diagnosis Stop question.
 After initial information gathering questions, sufficient information will have been provided for you to make a correct diagnosis.
 For the Stop question, you will be instructed not to go forward until a correct diagnosis is made.

 For scenarios with two diagnoses, it is suggested that you select the answer with the most prevalent diagnosis first followed by the secondary diagnosis.
 A few scenarios will instruct you to find three diagnoses before going to the next question.
 On those scenarios with three correct answers, you may select in any order.
 A recommended treatment question usually follows the diagnosis question.
 When multiple diagnoses are identified, the treatment question should be answered with treatments for all identified unless a specified diagnosis is requested.